Aittitos Spata F.C.: 1930–1946

 In the early 1930s, two football teams with a subdued natural organization, "Mediterranean" and "Aittitos Spata", were used in our town to use the courtyard of the First Elementary School, where they began to play games with groups of neighboring cities.
 This, as an unprecedented fact, sparked the interest of the majority of the residents who harbored hundreds (men, women and children) to watch the games.
 Both teams played a match between them and the result was 8–2 in favor of the Mediterranean.
 The Mediterranean was a stronger team, but the vast majority of fans support Aittitos Spata.

 The existence of the two groups in our city, as was natural, has led to disputes and the known "contraries" that exist in such cases.
 Fortunately, however, the two teams quickly joined and set up a new team, which they called "Aittitos Spata".
 This was done, according to Evangelos Loukas, in 1935–1936.
 The idea of naming the team of Undeteous Spata was by Anastasios Ioannis Sountis (Marini) and was unanimously accepted by the other members of the group and especially by Giannis Kallimanis, who played a leading role both in setting up the group and in the subsequent management.
-The first president of this group was Michalis Koutsoukos, the well-known war-wanderer, a hero of the 1940s, who left the full year of life in 2006.
+The first president of this group was Michalis Koutsoukos, the well-known war wanderer, a hero of the 1940s, who left the full year of life in 2006.

 From 1935 until 1946 and the occupation included, Aittitos Spata developed sporting activity by playing games with the groups mainly Mesogeion and Athens.
-Mesogeion Cup races were established with great interest and even greater attendance of the fans on the stadiums.
-Aittitos Spata was several times cupped by Mesogeia Cup after Homeric football battles with the other Mediterranean teams and especially the team of the Kropia, who like a big village always had a powerful team.
+Mesogeion Cup races were established with great interest and even greater attendance of the fans in the stadiums.
+Aittitos Spata was several times cupped by the Mesogeia Cup after Homeric football battles with the other Mediterranean teams and especially the team of the Kropia, who like a big village always had a powerful team.

 During the occupation of 1941–1944, several games were held with groups of the German Army.
 Indeed, certain games deliberately "lost" the players of Aittitos Spata to "call" the Germans and return the requisitioned animals (horses and mules) to cultivate their estates.

 Unfortunately, for the period 1935–1946, there are only a few photos of the activity of Aittitos Spata.
 The team continues its activity and races on the courtyard of the 1st Primary School.
 The years go by, we arrive in the early 1950s when the problem of building a new football stadium is beginning to emerge since the yard of the 1st Elementary School could not meet the needs that existed.
 The problem was aggravated when a Primary school decision banned Aittitos Spata from using the school grounds for racing.